We spent almost as much money on our honeymoon as we did on our entire wedding.

 MY TRAVEL JOURNAL – ITALY

-Italy is one of our favorite places to travel, and I would love to share some notes!
+Italy is one of our favorite places to travel, and I’d love to share some notes!

 Depending on the vibe you’re going for, each place below has a very different tone …